iFan13/bikesharing/README.md

 ## Summary

 Overall, Des Moines, Iowa is a valid candidate for a bike share system.
-The two additional visualizations I would recommend with the given data set have been included in the Results already (Chart: Usertype % split, Area Graph: Service Usage by Age, Map: Density Display of service)
+The two additional visualizations I would recommend with the given data set have been included in the Results already (Chart: Usertype % split, Area Graph: Service Usage by Age, Area Graph: Service Usage by Age (no outlier), Map: Density Display of service)